delphidabbler/delphi-tips/README.md

 # Delphi Tips

-This is a bunch of Delphi language tips migrated from the old version of the [delphidabbler.com](https://delphidabbler.com/) website, plus some others.
+This project contains a bunch of Delphi language tips.

-The main reason for this repo was to ensure the survival of the tips beyond the June 2020 closure of the old delphidabbler.com web site.
-The site was subsequently rescued and moved to a new server but the tips have not been restored and remain in this repo and its associated [website](https://delphidabbler.github.io/delphi-tips/).
+Some of the tips are published on a micro-site that can be found at **[tips.delphidabbler.com](https://tips.delphidabbler.com)**.

 > **Health Warning!** All the tips are very old now.
 Very few have been tested, and those that have were tested quite some time back on an old version of Delphi.
 Consider yourself warned!

-There are the following folders:
+The project has the following folders:

 ## `db`

 Contains a pair of SQL files - `tips.sql` and `tips-v2.sql` - that provide meta data about the tips.
 The SQL can be used to create a database.

 These files contain two versions of the database.
-They both have the same content except that `tips-v2.sql` has had two columns removed that contain email addresses in `tips.sql`.
+They both have the same content except that `tips-v2.sql` has had two columns removed that contain email addresses.

 Such a database could can be used with the content of the `docs/_tips` folder and some suitable CSS and HTML templates to generate complete web pages for each tip.

+> **Note:** `tips.sql` is now deprecated and should not be used.
+It may be deleted without warning on privacy grounds.

 ## `demos`